 But what if we reworked the formula to assign heavier weights to some of the things we originally thought were pretty good?
 And what if we spent some time adding in the possibilities that we aren’t able to see when we spend so much time looking at what the job doesn’t have?

-Now let’s use a lens to zoom out again
+Now let’s zoom out again

 When we pull back from the super close focus and give some perspective to the situation, the picture starts to change.
 This isn’t easy, especially if you’ve devoted a lot of energy to thinking about the doesn’ts.
 What the job doesn’t have can feel huge when it’s all you think about.